NCBI-Hackathons/deSRA/README.md

 Create the database using:

-`docker run -it -v data:/data biocontainers/desra desra_pre-process.sh -d /data/blastdb -f /data/ref_GRCh38.p7_top_level.gff3 -g /data/gene_name.txt`
+`docker run -it -v data:/data biocontainers/desra desra_pre-process.sh -d /data/blastdb -g /data/gene_name.txt`

 This command will create a folder `/data/blastdb/ref_GRCh38.p7_top_level`, inside that folder will be a folder per gene including the gene fasta sequence and the blast db.